 Cost is the obvious axis.
 Compliance is the one that forces the decision.

 Healthcare: Sending protected health information in a cloud LLM prompt makes that provider a HIPAA Business Associate.
 Without a signed BAA, every API call containing PHI is an unauthorized disclosure — not a technical risk, a legal violation.
 Standard API tiers from OpenAI and Anthropic do not include BAAs.
 You need enterprise agreements, and even then, OpenAI retains API data for 30 days by default.
 HHS OCR issued seven enforcement actions against business associates in the first six months of their 2024 Risk Analysis Initiative, doubling all prior BA enforcement since 2013.
-Fines start at $80,000 per incident.
+OCR HIPAA settlements have ranged from tens of thousands of dollars to over $3 million per case.

-Financial services: Federal Reserve SR 11-7 requires regulated institutions to validate model behavior.
+Financial services: Federal Reserve SR 11-7 required regulated institutions to validate model behavior; it was rescinded in April 2026 and replaced with updated interagency model-risk guidance, but the core validation obligation carries forward.
 Proprietary cloud LLMs don’t expose weights or training data — regulators acknowledged in 2024 that “the exact nature of the training data used may not be available to a banking organization in the case of proprietary third-party models.”
-A local model running open weights satisfies SR 11-7 in ways a cloud API structurally cannot.
+A local model running open weights satisfies those validation requirements in ways a cloud API structurally cannot.

-Legal: ABA Formal Opinion 512 (July 2024) states that inputting confidential client information into a public GenAI platform without an enterprise agreement may constitute disclosure to a third party, resulting in waiver of attorney-client privilege.
+Legal: ABA Formal Opinion 512 (July 2024) states that inputting confidential client information into a public GenAI platform without an enterprise agreement may implicate a lawyer’s confidentiality obligations and risk exposing client information to a third party.
 Multiple state bars — Florida, California, New York, New Jersey, Pennsylvania — issued parallel guidance.

-The Samsung precedent: Three documented data leaks within three weeks of authorizing ChatGPT — semiconductor source code, defect-detection program code, and internal meeting transcripts.
+The Samsung precedent: Three documented data leaks within twenty days of authorizing ChatGPT — semiconductor source code, defect-detection program code, and internal meeting transcripts.
 Irrecoverable.
 This is the case every compliance officer cites, and it remains relevant because the fundamental architecture hasn’t changed: cloud inference means your data traverses someone else’s infrastructure.

 For healthcare, financial services, legal, and insurance companies, the compliance question often overrides the cost question.
-A local model processing sensitive data isn’t a performance optimization — it’s a regulatory requirement.
+A local model processing sensitive data isn’t a performance optimization — it’s frequently a regulatory requirement.
+Whichever way you route, the underlying obligation is the same: document which data classes go where and why, which is the kind of control an AI governance framework is meant to capture.

 When Open-Source Models Are Good Enough